Cottage Fries

 They’re potato rounds that have been roasted until golden brown.
 Like little discs of crunchy, salty flavor!

-Generally we cut them a bit thin so that they can crisp up in the oven.
-They’re salted and seasoned for a bit of heat with black pepper or cayenne (or both!).
+Generally, we cut them a bit thin so that they can crisp up in the oven.
+The perfect in-between of fries and potato chips.

-Why are potatoes soaked in water before fried?
+Why are potatoes soaked in water before they’re fried?

-If you’re short on time and need to skip this step, that’s okay!
-They’ll still come out fine.
-But it’s definitely worth doing!
+If you’re short on time and need to skip it, they’ll still come out fine.
+But it’s definitely worth the extra step!

 Enjoy!